Mesa Temple Christmas Lights return this year

 The event – previously called one of the “must-see holiday lighting extravaganzas in the United States” – has drawn over a million visitors annually from across Arizona and far beyond to partake of the Christmas spirit on the sacred grounds.

-This year, a team of nearly 100 dedicated committee members and countless other volunteers from 63 stakes from the Mesa, Phoenix and Gilbert temple districts will make this event not only one of the largest known volunteer-driven Christmas lighting display in the country but they help to bring back a beloved community tradition since 1979.
+This year, a team of nearly 100 dedicated committee members and countless other volunteers from 63 stakes from the Mesa, Phoenix and Gilbert temple districts will make this event not only one of the largest known volunteer-driven Christmas lighting displays in the country but they help to bring back a beloved community tradition since 1979.

 “Our mission is to humbly and worthily create sacred Christmas displays, in music, and lights, which reflects the beauty and integrity of the temple, inviting all people to feel Christ’s Spirit,” the committee’s mission statement says.